System Design Space

 Weeks 5-8: automation

-Add compatibility checks and contract linting in CI/CD so policy is enforceable by default.
+Add compatibility checks and contract rules to CI/CD so policies are enforced by default rather than memory.

 Weeks 9-10: catalog and ownership

-Launch an API catalog with clear owners, maturity status, change history, and team/domain mapping.
+Launch an API catalog with clear owners, maturity status, changelog, and team/domain mapping.

-Track breaking-change rate, migration rollout speed, and first-pass policy gate success across teams.
+Track breaking-change frequency, consumer migration speed, and first-pass policy gate success.

 What to do immediately after reading